Burstsam/nkk/README.md

 [<img src="https://www.mosad.xyz/images/Teapod/Teapod_Search.webp" width=180>](https://www.mosad.xyz/images/Teapod/Teapod_Search.webp)

 ### License
-This App is licensed under the terms and conditions of GPL 3.
 This Project is not associated with Anime-on-Demand in any way.
 Using this app may violates the ToS of AoD.
+Teapod is licensed under the terms and conditions of GPL 3.

 ### Known Issues
-If a tv show is selected, the first episode will be marked as already watched.
+If a tv show is selected, the first episode will be marked as watched.
 This is due to parsing the website.

-The Parser is designed to be easy to maintain and as fail safe as possible.
+### Contributing
+If you want to contribute to Teapod and need an account on this gitea instance, please write me an [email](seil0@mosad.xyz).

 #### Why is it called Teapod?
 Teapod is a Acronym for "The ultimate anime app on demand", hence this project is called Teapod and not Teapot.